Green Deal and EU Transport Strategy

 In July 2020, the European Clean Hydrogen Alliance was founded as a European platform for hydrogen projects, with the European Commission chairing the administrative board.
 ECH2A aims at bringing together representatives of companies, governments and civil society to accelerate the deployment of a climate-neutral hydrogen economy in Europe.
 It already has more than 800 members.
 The Federal Ministry of Economic Affairs and Energy (BMWi) has joined ECH2A.
 The mobility sector is represented at the “Clean Hydrogen for mobility” round table of ECH2A by NOW GmbH.
 The activities of ECH2A are closely connected with the funding scheme for European hydrogen projects within the framework of Important Projects of Common European Interest (in German only).

-In the framework of the Important Project of Common European Interest (IPCEI), - hydrogen technologies and systems - with EFTA state Norway and 21 other EU Member States, the Federal Ministry of Transport and Digital Infrastructure and the Federal Ministry of Economic Affairs and Energy have examined more than 200 project outlines, out of which nearly 60 are from the transport sector (in German only).
+In the framework of the Important Project of Common European Interest (IPCEI), - hydrogen technologies and systems - with EFTA state Norway and 21 other EU Member States, the Ministry and the Federal Ministry of Economic Affairs and Energy have examined more than 200 project outlines, out of which nearly 60 are from the transport sector (in German only).
 62 large-scale hydrogen projects have been selected for the next stage, out of which 12 are from the transport sector.

 The objective is to support the development of integrated processes along the hydrogen value chain and develop a functioning European hydrogen market.
 The collaborative international projects to be funded with 8 billion euros by federal government departments and the federal states are to range from production over infrastructure to the first industrial use.
 In the transport sector, they affect the development and production of fuel cells, components and hydrogen vehicles as well as the deployment of refuelling infrastructure.
 Together with their spill-over effects, the best project ideas will probably push the use of climate-friendly hydrogen in mobility and industry forward and thus contribute considerably to protecting the environment and mitigating climate change.
 The content of the funding will be determined by the principles of the National Hydrogen Strategy (in German only).
 After a European matchmaking session aiming to interconnect projects even further, a review by the European Commission will take place.
 Once the compatibility with EU state aid law in accordance with Art.
 107(3)(B) TFEU is confirmed, the approval decisions are expected to be issued from the first quarter of 2022.